UpperMoon0/TTS-Provider/README.md

    The model will be automatically downloaded from Hugging Face when first used, but you need to have accepted the terms on the [Sesame CSM-1B model page](https://huggingface.co/sesame/csm-1b).

    Note: The model requires access to both `sesame/csm-1b` and `meta-llama/Llama-3.2-1B` on Hugging Face.

+### Installing Zonos TTS Model

+To use the Zonos TTS model, you'll need to:

+1.  **Install System Dependencies:**
+    Zonos requires `espeak-ng`.
+On Debian/Ubuntu, you can install it with:
+    ```bash
+    sudo apt-get update && sudo apt-get install -y espeak-ng
+    ```
+    (Note: The `Dockerfile` already includes this step.)

+2.  **Python Dependencies:**
+    The Zonos library will be installed automatically via `pip install -r requirements.txt`.
+It uses a specific fork (`UpperMoon0/nstut-zonos-fork`) which includes packaging fixes to ensure all submodules are correctly installed.

+3.  **Reference Audio:**
+    Zonos performs voice cloning using reference audio files.
+You need to place your `.wav` reference audio files in the `tts_models/zonos_reference_audio/` directory.
+For example:
+    - `0.wav` or `default_speaker.wav` for speaker ID 0.
+    - `1.wav` for speaker ID 1, etc.
+    - `speaker_X.wav` can also be used for speaker ID X.
+    Refer to `tts_models/zonos_tts.py` for more details on speaker mapping and file naming.
+An example reference audio file (`1.wav`) is provided.

 ## Running the Server